JJ11teen/kaniko-remote/README.md

     yes: hello
   additionalAnnotations:
     why: not
-  kanikoArgs: # Replaces default if provided, default is:
+  additionalKanikoArgs: # Replaces default if provided, default is:
   - --use-new-run
+  - --compressed-caching=false
   podStartTimeout: 300 # In seconds, default 5 mins
   podTransferPacketSize: 14e3 # In bytes, default 14kB
 # Tags are optional.
 By default kaniko-remote will use the tag specified on the command line.